I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_group_owner_capability_config.md

 ## Members

-`bCrossConnectionSupported`

-If TRUE, the miniport must set the Cross Connection bit of the Group Capability bitmask.
-Otherwise, the Cross Connection bit must be cleared.
-The default value of this member is FALSE.

-`bGroupFormationEnabled`

-If TRUE, the miniport must set the Group Formation bit of the Group Capability bitmask.
-Otherwise, the Group Formation bit must be cleared.
-The default value of this member is FALSE.

-`bIntraBSSDistributionSupported`

-If TRUE, the miniport must set the Intra-BSS Distribution bit of the Group Capability bitmask.
-Otherwise, the Intra-BSS Distribution bit must be cleared.
-The default value of this member is FALSE.

-`bPersistentGroupEnabled`

-If TRUE, the miniport must set the Persistent P2P Group bit of the Group Capability bitmask.
-Otherwise, the Persistent P2P Group bit must be cleared.
-The default value of this member is FALSE.

-`bPersistentReconnectSupported`

-If TRUE, the miniport must set the Persistent Reconnect bit of the Group Capability bitmask.
-Otherwise, the Persistent Reconnect bit must be cleared.
-The default value of this member is FALSE.

 `Header`

 Specifies the type, revision and size of the <b>DOT11_WFD_GROUP_OWNER_CAPABILITY_CONFIG</b> structure.
 The required settings for the members of <b>Header</b> are the following: